 - They occur predominantly in aquatic environments (both fresh and salt water) or moist soil but some are terrestrial.

-- Most of the aquatic forms are commonly referred as water molds.
+- Most of the aquatic forms commonly refer as water molds.

 - They are saprophytic and parasitic.